Monday, November 23, 2020

 Cyial and Sairek moved to turn him, carefully pushing themselves through a small bit of vegetation with the other lad on their shoulders until they came across a clearing where a well-used campfire and a tent were set up.
 Sairek examined the ground to see the dirt had been dug up—a lot.
 “What happened here?”

 “Didn’t I tell you…?
-I’ve been starving to death and it rained fairly recently…” Varhi grumbled.
+I’ve been starving to death...
+It happened to have rained fairly recently…” Varhi grumbled.

 “...So?”

-“If I could, do you think I would be eating fucking damn worms?"
+“If I could... do you think I would be eating... fucking worms?"
 Varhi cursed.
-"Blimey, just how new at this are you...?”

 “...No berries, no animals?”

-“There was one berry bush I found a day or two ago.
+“There was one berry bush I found a day or two ago that wasn't infected...
 Didn’t sate me for long… as for animals, haven’t you noticed yet...?”
 Varhi asked.

 “There’s none of them.
 Not even in the distance.
 Not a bird, not a squirrel… nothing.
 Literally the only animals I’ve found have been worms...
 There haven’t even been any fish in the water... everything has turned tail and fled… and justifiably so.
-There is some serious 'bad shit' happening in this forest…” Varhi sighed as Sairek and Cyial moved to lay him down to sit, causing Varhi to groan out in pain and moving to clutch his left side.
-“Hell, even the worms are few in number… that’s why there’s so many little burrows I’ve made… It’s not because I’ve eaten that many—it’s because I can hardly find any...”
+There is some serious 'bad shit' happening in this forest…” Varhi sighed as Sairek and Cyial moved to lean him down to sit, causing Varhi to groan out in pain and moving to clutch his left side as the boy's muscles spasmed and he grimaced from the pain of the convulsions, willing his body to get back under his control.
+“Flaming Lands...
+Even the worms are few in number… Th-That’s why... there’s so many little burrows... that I’ve made… It’s not because I’ve eaten that many—it’s because I can hardly find any...”

-“...Sairek, can you get things to make him more comfortable?
+Cyial looked towards the Prince. “...Sairek?
+Um...
+Can you get things to make him more, erm, comfortable?
 I’m going to work to remove his armor for him in the meantime.
 Obviously something is wounded underneath it since he keeps gripping his side.”
 Cyial requested as he eyed their new companion.

 “Sure, one second.”
 Sairek answered, moving his left hand to pinch his jewel again as he closed his eyes.

-“I am.”
-Sairek answered, opening his eyes to look at him.
+“I... am.”
+Sairek answered uneasily, opening his eyes to look at him.

-“What the fuck is the Prince doing here?”
-Varhi demanded.
-“You said Jimmy asked you guys to come…?”
+“I'm sorry... but what the fuck is the Prince doing here?”
+Varhi demanded, turning to look at Cyial, demanding an answer.
+“You said Jimmy asked you guys to come…?
+Seriously...??”

 Sairek and Cyial both blinked at his free use of language.
-“Yes, that’s what happened.
+“Um... long story short, I guess that’s what happened.
 Well... ‘begged us’ would probably be more appropriate.
 So I... decided to come.
 We snuck in from the west side and came in through the north on his ship.”
 Sairek answered.

 “You… snuck in…?!